 I set to work on dishes that were packed with nourishment and freezer-friendly.
 I decided to start with a lentil soup spiced with curry and enriched with coconut milk.
 I didn’t see the irony of what I was cooking until well into my pot of soup.
 I had to laugh.
 A soup for Lentil, of course.
 What could be more appropriate?

-And what better to restore the energy of a new mama, and by turns, her nursing babe, than a pot of luscious lentil soup.
-These tiny legumess are rich in iron, potassium, and fiber, and have more folate than any other plant-based food.
+And what better way to restore the energy of a new mama, and by turns, her nursing babe, than a pot of Red Lentil Coconut Curry Soup.
+The tiny legume is rich in iron, potassium, and fiber, and has more folate than any other plant-based food.
 Onions, garlic, ginger, and curry lend balance and flavor, not to mention health benefits all their own, something I touched on here.

 The recipe calls for light coconut milk instead of regular because it means a significant savings in both fat and calories.
 Regular coconut milk weighs in at about 450 calories and 50 grams of fat per cup, whereas light is 150 calories with 15 grams of fat.
 Yes, you give up some richness, but there’s plenty of other goodness going on in this soup to make it a work.